Tennis-Wimbledon to become 14-day tournament from 2022 with play on Middle Sunday

 "Players enjoy private housing and we hope to bring it back next year but it's just not possible this year."

-The rule applies even to British players such as Andy Murray, who lives near the grounds, and instead will have to stay on site this year.
+The rule applies even to British players such as Andy Murray, who lives a short drive away from the grounds, and instead will have to stay in a hotel this year.

-The government has allowed 25% capacity at sports arenas and AELTC hope that will be increased closer to the Championships, before ticket sales and distribution are finalised.
+Wimbledon is planning for a 25% capacity but hopes that will be increased as lockdown restrictions ease.

-Ticket prices will be the same as last year when the tournament was cancelled due to the COVID-19 pandemic and organisers said they would wait until June before deciding on the prize pot.
+The tournament starts on June 28, a week after the Government hopes to free the country of COVID-19 restrictions.

 Wimbledon was the only Grand Slam cancelled last year and Hewitt said the tournament had collected an insurance payout of 180 million pounds ($250.15 million), of which 36 million pounds went to the Lawn Tennis Association.